xster/flutter-wiki/Compiling-the-engine.md

 Using Xcode in this way will set a `$LOCAL_ENGINE` variable in your `Generated.xcconfig` file for the Flutter application.
 This variable will be set until you run `flutter run` again with either a different `--local-engine` option, or with none at all (which will unset it).
 This is important to note if you plan to re-run your Flutter `Runner.xcodeproj` directly from Xcode.

-## Compiling a host binary on macOS or Linux
+## Compiling for macOS or Linux

-These steps build the engine used by `flutter test` on a host workstation.
+These steps build the desktop embedding, and the engine used by `flutter test` on a host workstation.

 1. `git pull upstream master` in `src/flutter` to update the Flutter Engine repo.